approach0/docs/content/en/build.md

 ### 2. Download and build Indri
-This project currently relies on [Lemur/Indri](http://www.lemurproject.org/indri.php) library as dependency to provide full-text index functionality (i.e. index writer and reader), this helps us focus on math search implementation.
+This project currently relies on [Lemur/Indri](http://www.lemurproject.org/indri.php) library to provide full-text index functionality (i.e. index writer and reader).
-To combine math and full-text search, we merge the results from Indri index reader and those from math search, weight them using some combined score schema.
-(Very high level idea)
+To combine math and full-text search, we merge the results from Indri index reader and those from our math search, weight them using some combined score schema.

 Lemur/Indri is not likely to be in your distribution's official software repository, so you may need to build and manually specify its library path.